 - A maximum of

-- New Bonvoy members can buy points after 30 days if they have at least one account activity, otherwise after 90 days
+- New Bonvoy members can buy points after 30 days if they have at least one account activity

 - Points cannot be returned or refunded

-Points can be bought in increments of 1.000, the discount applies from 5.000 points.
-Here are a few selected prices:
+Points can be bought in increments of 1,000, and the bonus applies from 2,000 points onward.
+Here are the bonus tiers:

 Redeeming points for hotel stays

 Marriott Bonvoy has a total of 8 hotel categories.
-Since a few days there are Peak & Off Peak subcategories for each one of the individual hotel categories.
-Thus on a day with a low occupancy rate a hotel can cost less but on a day with a very good occupancy rate it can cost significantly more.
+For some time now, there are Peak & Off-Peak subcategories for each one of the individual hotel categories.
+Thus, on a day with a low occupancy rate, a hotel can cost less but on a day with a very high occupancy rate, it can cost significantly more.

-If you book the night with purchased points, here are the prices that you’ll have to pay pay off-peak/standard/peak:
+If you book the night with purchased points, here are the prices that you’ll have to pay for off-peak/standard/peak:

 Sweet Spots: The Best Redemption Possibilities